Plain Language

 easyVision: Optimizing Language for the Reader

 Even if your content is complex, easyVision helps support the reader.
-The tool can promote understandability by optimizing the visual presentation of texts.
+The tool can promote understandability by optimizing the visual presentation of your texts.
 This way, persons with a disability or reading difficulty can grasp the content better.
-When you use our tools, you set a standard for accessibility and inclusive language.
+When you use our tools, you set a standard for accessibility and inclusive communication.

 Learn more →Frequently Asked Questions